h-escoffier/WILDkCAT/README.md

 ```

 > [!WARNING]
-> Currently, the [SABIO-RK database](http://sabio.h-its.org) is experiencing server overload and queries can be very slow, especially for large models.
+> The [SABIO-RK database](http://sabio.h-its.org) is often experiencing server overload and queries can be very slow, especially for large models.
 In these cases, it is recommended to use only the 'brenda' database in the `retrieval` command.

 ---